DefenderGB/defendergb.github.io/_posts/2021-02-07-htb-shocker.markdown

 That’s it!
 Although this box was easier, it goes to show how severe ShellShock vulnerability was during 2014-2018.

-According to Security Intelligence's August 2020 [article](https://securityintelligence.com/articles/shellshock-vulnerability-in-depth/) it's still relevant in 2020 considering there is a large number of vulnerable servers.
+According to Security Intelligence's August 2020 [article](https://securityintelligence.com/articles/shellshock-vulnerability-in-depth/) it's still relevant in 2020 considering there is numerous vulnerable servers.
 The article points to Politico's January 2020 [news article](https://www.politico.com/news/2020/01/16/georgia-election-systems-could-have-been-hacked-before-2016-vote-100334) which reported that Georgia election systems was still vulnerable to ShellShock.